Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 ”What’s the catch?”

 There isn’t one.
 The flat fee model works because technology has reduced the cost of marketing a home.
 MLS syndication is automated.
 Photography is a fixed cost.
-The listing process takes the same amount of work whether your home is worth $300,000 or $900,000.
-A percentage fee charges more for the same work on a higher-priced home.
-A flat fee charges the same because the work is the same.
+No two sales are the same, and the listing work varies with the home and the deal.
+What it does not vary with is the price tag: a $900,000 home is not three times the listing work of a $300,000 home, but a percentage fee charges as if it were.
+A flat fee prices the work as a job, not as a share of the price.

 See the difference on your home.
 Traditional commission vs. $1,995 flat fee.
 Estimated net proceeds for your price point.